Steve Darling: Personal life

-In 1969, Darling was given up for adoption in Birmingham at three months old, and moved to Torquay in Devon at the age of 18 months.
-He traced his birth family in the 2000s and discovered that they lived nearby in South Devon.
+In 1969, Darling was adopted in Birmingham at three months old, and moved to Torquay in Devon at the age of 18 months.
+He traced his birth family in the 2000s and discovered that a number of them lived nearby in Devon.

 Darling has Stargardt disease, a genetic eye condition that causes his vision to be "a bit like looking through frosted glass".
 He is aided by his guide dog Jennie, who is three-quarters Golden Retriever and one-quarter Labrador.
 He is one of at least three disabled MPs who were first elected in 2024, alongside Labour MPs Marie Tidball and Jen Craft.

 In September 2023, Jennie was attacked by an XL Bully dog in Torbay and recovered from the attack.
 She is not the first guide dog to serve in Westminster, as House of Lords members Baron Blunkett and Baron Holmes of Richmond also use guide dogs in the chamber.

+In September 2025, Jennie won the popular vote of Westminster Dog of the Year, a competition run by the Dogs Trust and the Kennel Club.
+Darling is now Work & Pensions spokesperson for the Liberal Democrats and was appointed in September 2024.
+He sits on the Department for Work and Pensions Select Committee and chairs the Defibrillators APPG and Access to Work APPG.
+Darling has also sat on the following Bill Committees: Employment Rights Bill, Public Authorities (Fraud, Error and Recovery) Bill, and Pension Schemes Bill.
+Darling has also supported two parliamentary delegations to Ukraine in February 2025 and 2026 to commemorate the invasion of Ukraine by Russia.

 Darling's wife, Mandy, is also registered blind and has served as a Torbay councillor.
 They have two sons.